Americas are facing pandemic of the unvaccinated, PAHO says

 "We face a pandemic of the unvaccinated, and the only way to stop it is to expand vaccination," PAHO director Carissa Etienne said at a weekly briefing.
 "Vaccines are critical, even if no vaccine is 100% effective."

-Just 15 percent of people in Latin America and the Caribbean have been fully vaccinated, she said, adding that figure obscures that some countries like Honduras and Haiti have yet to reach even 1% inoculation.
+Just 15 per cent of people in Latin America and the Caribbean have been fully vaccinated, she said, adding that figure obscures that some countries like Honduras and Haiti have yet to reach even 1 per cent inoculation.

 Etienne reiterated a call for countries with enough doses to distribute them as quickly as possible to needy countries.